The Many Benefits, for Kids, of Playing Video Games

 Quite a few parents have asked me, at talks I've given, about the advisability of their limiting their kids' computer play.
 Others have told me that they do limit their kids' computer play, or their total daily "screen time," in a tone that seemed to suggest that any reasonable parent would do that.

-Computers are the most important tools of modern society.
+Computers are the most important tools in modern society.
 Why would we limit kids' opportunities to play with them?

-Video games have been under attack by the fear-mongers ever since they first appeared, and the attacks have not diminished.
-If you Google around the Internet using harmful effects of video games as a search phrase, you will find all sorts of frightening claims.
-One site warns that video games can cause depression, physical aggression, poor sleep, somatic complaints, obesity, attention disorders, and ... the list went on.
-The only malady they seemed to have left out was acne.
+Video games have been under attack by the fearmongers ever since they first appeared, and the attacks have not diminished.
+If you Google "harmful effects of video games," you will find all sorts of frightening claims.
+One site warns that video games can cause depression, physical aggression, poor sleep, somatic complaints, obesity, attention disorders, and ... the list goes on.
+The only malady they seem to have left out is acne.

 Research refutes the frightening myths about harmful effects of computer games.

 If you look into the actual research literature, you find very little, if any, evidence supporting the fearmongers' claims, and considerable evidence against those claims.
 In fact, systematic surveys have shown that regular video game players are, if anything, more physically fit, less likely to be obese, more likely to also enjoy outdoor play, more socially engaged, more socially well-adjusted, and more civic-minded than are their non-gaming peers.